 he Faculty Handbook provides an overview of the history and administrative structure of Florida State University.
 It also presents information on various processes and procedures you will encounter as a faculty member in your academic, administrative, or research roles.
 Please note that some of those processes are governed by the Collective Bargaining Agreement between the FSU Board of Trustees and the United Faculty of Florida (FSU Chapter), and that changes resulting from the bargaining process or to other sources of authority such as State of Florida legislation or Board of Governors Regulation may result in changes to those processes and procedures.
 The entire text of the .pdf document can be searched by using the Adobe find function (Windows: Ctrl + F; Mac: Command + F).
-As policies and procedures change, the most up-to-date information will be available on the Office of Faculty Development and Advancement Web site.
+As policies and procedures change, the most up-to-date information will be available on the Office of Faculty Development and Advancement website.

 The term "faculty" has different meanings in different contexts.
-Florida State University Constitution defines "The General Faculty" as those persons who are appointed by the University in tenured or tenure-earning positions with the rank of Assistant Professor, Associate Professor, or Professor in one of the colleges or other academic units of the University, and of those members of the Professional Staff to whom the President assigns an academic rank.
-The "Specialized Faculty" consists of persons appointed full-time within the tracks of Teaching, Instructional Support, Research, Research Support, Library or Information Specialties, and Curator Specialties.
+Florida State University Constitution defines "The General Faculty" as those persons who are appointed by the University in tenured or tenure-earning positions with the rank of Assistant Professor, Associate Professor, or Professor in one of the colleges or other academic units of the University.
+The "Specialized Faculty" consists of persons appointed full-time within the tracks of Teaching, Instructional Support, Research, Research Support, Library or Instructional Specialties, and Curator Specialties.